clone206/dsd2dxd/README.md

 For dsd64, if you like the sound of XLD then feel free to use those filters here (not the default), but personally I think the XLD filter for 88.2kHz output is not great and should possibly be avoided depending on the source material.
 Better to go to 176.4 kHz when sticking with the XLD filter, if the output will later be resampled to 88.2kHz or below, or if playing back the 176.4k file on a NOS DAC.
 If either of those are false, you may encounter harshness on playback as the 176.4kHz file is delta sigma modulated by the DAC.
 Note that unlike the actual XLD app, you can apply dither with dsd2dxd, even when using the XLD filters.

-There are a few dither options, including the Airwindows [Not Just Another Dither](https://www.airwindows.com/not-just-another-dither/), and [Dither Float](https://www.airwindows.com/ditherfloat/).
-The former is not truly random and uses weighting based on Benford Real Numbers, and the latter is for use when outputting to 32 bit float. dsd2dxd uses double precision calculations internally so technically outputting to 32 bit float represents a loss of precision, hence the Dither Float option.
+There are a few dither options, including the Airwindows [Dither Float](https://www.airwindows.com/ditherfloat/), which is for use when outputting to 32 bit float. dsd2dxd uses double precision calculations internally so technically outputting to 32 bit float represents a loss of precision, hence the Dither Float option.

 You can also turn the dither off completely if that's your thing.